 What Is Nearshoring?
 Nearshore Definition & Full Meaning Explained

 Business industry is growing rapidly lately and new solutions are being created every day.
-One of those solutions is called nearshoring and it is getting more and more popular with every second.
+One of those solutions is called nearshoring (software outsourcing) and it is getting more and more popular with every second.
 However, not all people know what does nearshore mean.
 Neither they are aware of the wonders it can do for any type of business.
 If you are one of those people, this article will definitely help you out with an understanding of what is nearshoring.

 Nearshore Definition and Its Importance in the IT World

 If you are familiar with the term ‘offshore’, then ‘nearshore’ definition should not be too hard for you to figure out.
 Basically, it means transferring your business operations to another country that is located nearby.
 Usually, the nearshore definition implies that the company that you outsource your tasks to is located within the same region as your own.

 Today we are living in a constant ‘arms race’ of technology and businesses of all sorts have to take part in this never-ending competition in order to stay relevant in the market and be able to satisfy the needs of their target audiences.
 This is especially critical for the software development field.
 This way now we will move a bit from the broad nearshoring definition to the nearshore software development definition that even though is quite similar to the previous one, still needs some additional clarification.

 So what is nearshore software development after all?
 As you probably have already guessed, it means delegating your company’s software development tasks to a foreign developer (or a team of developers) that is located within your region.
 Even though there are job positions for developers all across Europe, unfortunately, in this case, the demand is higher than supply.
 That is why most companies now not only know what is nearshoring but also heavily use it in their practice.